With Congress now having passed a $3.5 trillion budget blueprint, legislators have moved one step closer toward anticipated tax policy changes.

 However, an arduous process remains.
 The blueprint now must be translated into a detailed bill, with multiple committees needing to craft their portions in such a way to secure agreement among all 50 Senate Democrats and nearly all House Democrats, moderate to progressive, a behemoth feat.

-That said, it has been many months since President Biden took office and potential changes to tax code took center stage in financial planning.
+That said, potential changes to tax code took center stage in financial planning.
 Now is a good time to review which proposals remain on the table, the likelihood that they pass and any forward-looking planning you may want to consider as legislators continue to negotiate.

 Current Proposals